-When a higher labor budget is a result of more business, this is a good thing.
-However, if it's due to an increase in minimum wage or another circumstance beyond your control, this isn't always preferable to restaurant owners.
+When a higher labor budget is a result of more business, it's a good thing.
+However, if it's due to an increase in minimum wage or another circumstance beyond your control, this isn't always preferable on the books.

-To control your wage budget, plan for the following:
+To control your employee wage budget, plan for the following:

 - Increases in minimum wage by keeping track of when — and by how much — the hike will be.

 - Allotting for the tip credit if your restaurant needs to make up the difference.